 About Flavian Amphitheatre

-The Flavian Amphitheatre (Amphitheatre Flavium) in Pozzuoli was constructed during the reign of the Emperor Vespasian, probably in around 70AD, and is the third-largest Roman amphitheatre in Italy.
+The Flavian Amphitheatre (Amphitheatre Flavium) in Pozzuoli, Naples, was constructed during the reign of the Emperor Vespasian, probably in around 70AD, and is the third-largest Roman amphitheatre in Italy.

-Vespasian, who was the first Flavian dynasty emperor, built this vast amphitheatre – the third largest in Ancient Rome after those of Rome and Capua – in Pozzuoli as it was at an important crossroad.
+Vespasian, who was the first Flavian dynasty emperor, built this vast amphitheatre – the third largest in Ancient Rome after those of Rome and Capua – in Pozzuoli, as it was located at an important crossroad.
 The Flavian Amphitheatre would have been able to house 50,000 spectators.

 Later damaged by ash and rubble from the eruption of the Solfatara volcano, Pozzuoli’s Flavian Amphitheatre lay abandoned and was used as a quarry for its marble.
 Nevertheless, when it was excavated in the nineteenth century, archaeologists found the Flavian Amphitheatre in a very good state of preservation, with many of its walls and floors intact.